Who can be a member of an APN Collaborative Working Group?

 Are Collaborative Working Groups expected to publish during and/or after the completion of their research projects?

 Yes.
-Collaborative Working Groups and their members are expected to publish their findings during the course of the project as well as after its completion.
+Collaborative Working Groups and their members are expected to publish their findings during the course of and after the project.
+The group is expected to produce a book-length manuscript at the completion of the project.
 They are strongly encouraged to hold policy-engagement activities, and to publish their findings or outputs with the APN and other reputable publishers and platforms.

 Are individual group members allowed to apply simultaneously for an APN Individual Research Grant?

 No. Applicants must decide before the deadline whether to apply for an Individual Research Fellowship, or as part of a Collaborative Working Group.
-Individuals may not hold both fellowships simulataneously.
+Individuals may not hold both fellowships simultaneously.

 Some group members are currently applying for several outside research grants/fellowships.
 Should our group be awarded an APN Collaborative Working Group Research Fellowships, can individual members also accept funding from other sources?